ramiel/caravaggio/README.md

 # Licensing

-This package is free to use for commercial purposes for a trial period under the terms of the [Prosperity Public License](./LICENSE).
+This package is free to use for non-commercial purposes.
+For commercial purposes it is free to use for a trial period under the terms of the [Prosperity Public License](./LICENSE).

 Licenses for long-term commercial use are available via [licensezero.com](https://licensezero.com).